Does your car run perfectly all the time? Of course not.

 Have you suffered an injury in a Wisconsin car crash caused by negligent repair work?
 You have the right to seek compensation for medical expenses and any other losses from the incident.

-Let the experienced Appleton car wreck lawyers at Hupy and Abraham tell you how to speed your financial recovery.
+Let the experienced Appleton car accident lawyers at Hupy and Abraham tell you how to speed your financial recovery.
 Call us today for a free, confidential, no-obligation consultation at 920-882-8382 or toll-free at (800) 800-5678 .
 In return, we will send you our free book, The Ultimate Guide for Automobile Accident Victims.